tdilauro/Simplified-wiki/Deployment:-Quickstart-with-Docker.md

     ```sh
     $ sudo docker run -d --name circ-scripts \
         -e TZ="US/Central" \
+        # set the variable below if you have never used the configured database before
+        -e LIBSIMPLE_DB_INIT="true" \
         -v /etc/libsimple:/etc/circulation \
         nypl/circ-scripts
     ```

     *What you're doing.* You're running this container in detached mode (`-d`), passing in your configuration file to where it needs to be (`-v`), and calling it "circ-scripts".
 With the (`-e`) optional argument `TZ`, you can pass a [Debian-system timezone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) representing your local time zone, which will cause timed scripts to run according to your local time.
+If the database you've connected in your configuration has never been used before, use (`-e`) to set the optional argument `LIBSIMPLE_DB_INIT`.
+This will keep track of the state of the database you've created and create an alias on your Elasticsearch cluster, allowing database updates to be easily managed with scripts.

     *Troubleshooting.* You'll want to check the logs of your container.
 For example: